AAlexandros/bloom-filter-based-multicast/README.md

 [“Point: iP Over IcN – the betTer ip"](https://cordis.europa.eu/project/id/643990).

-For those interested in experimenting with my prototype, please feel free to contact me, and I will provide you with a Linux-based virtual box containing a preconfigured and set-up environment.
+For those interested in experimenting with my prototype, please feel free to contact me, and I will provide you with a Linux-based virtual machine containing a preconfigured and set-up environment.

 ## High Level Architecture